telltaleatheist/clippy/MISSING_METADATA_ANALYSIS.md

 ## Executive Summary

-This report analyzes how the Clippy system handles missing metadata, null/undefined values, and missing database information.
+This report analyzes how the ClipChimp system handles missing metadata, null/undefined values, and missing database information.
 The system shows **mixed resilience**: some areas gracefully degrade, while others have **critical vulnerabilities** where missing data could cause crashes or system seizure.

 ---